bintracker/bintracker/libmdal/docs/MDMOD_SPECIFICATION.md

 /* This is
    a multi-line comment. */

 CONFIG = "MyConfig"                        // use "MyConfig".
 Every MDMOD must set the CONFIG field.

 AUTHOR = "Great Artist"                    // This is "My Great Song" by "Great Artist" TITLE = "My Great Song"                    // AUTHOR and TITLE are available for all configurations.
 BPM = 120                                  // BPM is an additional global field defined by the configuration.

-:PATTERNS {                  // Begin of group PATTERNS.
+PATTERNS = {                               // Begin of group PATTERNS.
 The configuration specifies that only
                                            // one instance of this group can exist, so the instance qualifier
                                            // can be omitted.

-  :ORDER {                   // Defines an order (sequence) block for the blocks in group
+  ORDER = {                                // Defines an order (sequence) block for the blocks in group
                                            // PATTERNS.
 Orders blocks follow the same syntax rules as ordinary
                                            // blocks.

     CH1 = $00, CH2 = $00                   // First step, setting field CH1 to 0 and field CH2 to 1.
                                            // In this case, CH1 and CH2 are assumed to be references to
                                            // instances of the the Blocks by the same name.
     0,0                                    // Same as above.
 Since all fields are specified, field qualifiers
                                            // can be omitted.
     .                                      // Repeat the above line.
     CH2 = 1                                // Set CH2 to 1.
 CH1 is still set to $00.
   }

-  :CH1(0)[intro] {           // Define instance 0 of block CH1 and name it "intro".
+  CH1(0) "intro" = {                       // Define instance 0 of block CH1 and name it "intro".
     NOTE = a3, SAMPLE = 0                  // First step, setting field NOTE to "a3", and field SAMPLE to 0.
     .                                      // No change from previous step.
     NOTE = c4                              // Set field NOTE to "c4".
 SAMPLE is still set to 0.
     e4, 1                                  // Field qualifiers can be omitted if all fields are set.
     .4                                     // No change from the previous step for 4 more steps.
   }

-  :CH2(0)[intro] {
+  CH2(0) = {                               // Instance names are optional.
     .8                                     // Do nothing for 8 rows.
 Note that block lengths for CH1 and CH2
                                            // need not match.
 If necessary, blocks will be padded with blank
                                            // lines.
   }

-  :CH2(1) {                  // instance names are optional.
-    INCLUDE = "ptn1.txt"     // load the contents of the block from an external file.
+  CH2(1) = [INCLUDE "ptn1.txt"]            // load the contents of the block from an external file.
-  }

 }                                          // End of group PATTERNS.

-:SAMPLES {                   // Begin of group SAMPLES.
+SAMPLES = {                                // Begin of group SAMPLES.
-  :SAMPLE(0)[kick] {
-    INCBIN = "kick.raw"      // Load the contents of the block from an external binary.
+  SAMPLE(0) "kick" = [INCBIN "kick.raw"]   // Load the contents of the block from an external binary.
-  }

-  :SAMPLE(1)[tone] {
+  SAMPLE(1) = {
     0,8,14,22,3,16,9                       // Since the block contains only one field, both the field
                                            // qualifier and line breaks can be omitted.
   }

 }                                          // End of group SAMPLES.
 ```